ASharma-vlsi/openlane_Sky130_workshop/README.md

 # Digital VLSI SoC Design and Planning

-> A 2-week digital VLSI SoC design and planning workshop covering the complete RTL2GDSII flow, organized by VSD in collaboration with NASSCOM.
+> A 10 days digital VLSI SoC design and planning workshop covering the complete RTL2GDSII flow, organized by VSD in collaboration with NASSCOM.

 ## Table of Contents